At Tay Valley Vets we can provide vaccinations, equine dentistry and health checks.

 - Third Vaccination 150-215 days after (e.g. 6 months)

 - Annual booster is given thereafter (must be within 365 days)

 Vaccinations are carried out on an annual basis once the initial course is administered against Equine Influenza and Tetanus.
 You must ensure that your horse is up to date with his/her vaccinations if you would like to participate in any events.
 Although some owners do not wish to vaccinate their horses for flu we highly recommend a tetanus vaccination.
 Tetanus is a life threatening and very painful condition for which there is no cure.
-We offer a free dental check at each vaccination, these must be booked in advance.
-If you horse requires dental attention, rasping can be carried out at the same time at a cost.

 Our portable ultrasound machine enables us to provide ultrasound examinations of tendons, lumps and bumps as well as pregnancy scans.
 These can be carried out either at your yard or our premises.